Where the philosophy is the soul of Woodline Primary, the teaching and learning program is our brain.

 And it’s fun.

-Structured physical activities such as team sports, hiking, archery and horse riding are options for year 3 (and up, from 2021 onwards) but with the younger grades, we focus on providing plenty of opportunity for unstructured activity: playing games, running, climbing trees, and building forts and bridges with the natural materials abundant on the school property.
+Structured physical activities such as team sports, hiking and horse riding are options for all students, but with the younger grades, we focus on providing plenty of opportunity for unstructured activity: playing games, running, climbing trees, and building forts and bridges with the natural materials abundant on the school property.

-- We incorporate Auslan into learning (using fingerspelling in conjunction with learning site words for example) rather than teaching it in isolation as a separate subject, because continued practice is the key to mastery, particularly when it comes to language learning.
-Learning Auslan as a second language gives children an opportunity to develop intercultural understanding and an appreciation for diversity and inclusiveness.
+We incorporate Auslan into learning (for example, using fingerspelling in conjunction with learning sight words) rather than teaching it in isolation as a separate subject, because continued practise is the key to mastery, particularly when it comes to language learning.
+We will invite native signers into the school, giving our children the opportunity to communicate with the deaf community and learn about their culture and history.

 Woodline is set on a 20 acre farm in the magical Geelong hinterland.
 It’s an inspiring sanctuary for children to play in the grass and trees, discover the natural environment and develop a curiosity about the world.